Computer-and-Information-Science/2-random-permutations-DJanneyNCC/REFLECTION.md

 ## Approach to the Problem

 I started off by trying to understand all of the code to the point where I lost track of the important stuff.
 I decided to take a step back (and put this off for way too long) before deciding to click on every resource available in brightspace and read them carefully.
-I used the Random Permutations Notes to guide me to accomplish the goals without having to decypher the very simplified (both its best and worst quality) book.
+I used the Random Permutations Notes to guide me to accomplish the goals without having to decypher the very simplified (both its best and worst quality) instructions in the book.

 ## Techniques Used